-Trump Administration Blames Iran for Attack on Oil Tankers, but Provides No Proof

-Secretary of State Mike Pompeo blamed Iran for attacks on two foreign tankers transiting through the Gulf of Oman, escalating the tensions between the Trump Administration and Tehran.
+Oil Tanker Attacks Put Trump's Iran Red Line to the Test

+Still, the events Thursday pose a dilemma for Trump.
+Not responding to the latest attacks, if they were perpetrated by Iran, could encourage even more in coming days.
+Ruling out even limited military action, such as sinking several small fast-boats belonging to Iranian forces, which often harass U.S. Navy ships in the region, could encourage Tehran to launch even more brazen attacks.

+But a large military response would spike shipping insurance rates and oil prices, cost lives and further destabilize the region, officials said.
+The Gulf of Oman, where the attacks took place, is near the Strait of Hormuz at the mouth of the Persian Gulf, through which much of the world’s oil passes.

-It was not immediately clear who was responsible for Thursday’s attacks.
-Pompeo said that intelligence reviewed by U.S. officials demonstrated Iran’s culpability, but he provided no evidence to support the assertion.
-“This assessment is based on intelligence, weapons used, level of expertise needed, recent similar Iranian attacks, and the fact that no proxy group operating in the area has the resources and proficiency to act with such a high degree of sophistication,” he said.
+Iran denied its involvement in the attacks, but Secretary of State Mike Pompeo insisted that intelligence reviewed by U.S. officials had indicated Iran’s culpability.
+He provided no evidence to support the assertion at the time, but laid out the Administration’s case.
+“This assessment is based on intelligence, weapons used, level of expertise needed, recent similar Iranian attacks, and the fact that no proxy group operating in the area has the resources and proficiency to act with such a high degree of sophistication,” he told reporters at the State Department.

-It is the latest of several recent attacks in the Middle East that Pompeo attributed to Iranian government.
+It was the latest of several recent attacks in the Middle East that Pompeo attributed to Iranian government.
 The incidents, he said, included an earlier assault on four tankers in the Gulf of Oman near the Strait of Hormuz, armed drone attacks against Saudi oil facilities, a deadly bombing in Afghanistan and a rocket attack on the Green Zone in the Iraqi capital, Baghdad, where the U.S. embassy is located.

 “Taken as a whole, these unprovoked attacks present a clear threat to international peace and security, a blatant assault on the freedom of navigation, and an unacceptable campaign of escalating tension by Iran,” Pompeo said.

+While Iran is no match for the U.S. militarily, two officials said after the video was posted, if it decides to respond, Iran is most likely to mount an asymmetrical response, perhaps launching cyberattacks or strikes by terrorist groups Tehran supports.

+It could take time to prove that Iran was responsible for such attacks, and even if there was conclusive proof, U.S. counterattacks would risk endangering the U.S. and other economies, one of the officials said, speaking on the condition of anonymity without authorization to discuss the issue publicly.

-Although he stopped short of threatening military force, tensions between the U.S. and Iran have increased since President Donald Trump walked away from the landmark multilateral nuclear deal a year ago.
+Tensions between the U.S. and Iran have steadily increased since Trump walked away from the landmark multilateral nuclear deal a year ago.
 The Administration’s mounting pressure on Iran began with a war of words but has escalated toward more serious confrontations.

+While Pompeo and National Security Adviser John Bolton have argued for a more aggressive response, Trump has been reluctant to use military force and some officials in the intelligence community, the military and the State Department have warned that a military response could easily spin out of control.

+Either way, the Administration’s aggressive maneuvers and Iran’s responses have created an environment ripe for inadvertent conflict.

 Last month, Trump authorized deploying additional troops and firepower to the Middle East to deter what his Administration says is “malign behavior” by Iran that is intended to damage the United States and its allies.
 A squadron of 12 jet fighters, several spy planes, Patriot missile batteries, a B-52 bomber task force, the USS Abraham Lincoln aircraft carrier strike group and other military assets have already been dispatched to the region.

-In the latest incident, the U.S. Navy confirmed it received two separate distress calls from the two attacked ships, Marshall Islands-flagged MT Front Altair and the Panama-flagged Kokuka Courageous, beginning at 6:12 a.m. local time.
+In the latest incident, the U.S. Navy confirmed it received two separate distress calls from the two attacked ships, Norwegian-owned MT Front Altair and the Kokuka Courageous, beginning at 6:12 a.m. local time.
 Images taken at one of the incidents show flames blanketing the ship’s hull while clouds of black smoke billow into the clear sky.

-The U.S. Navy dispatched the USS Bainbridge destroyer to respond to the Kokuka Courageous.
-The crew of 21 was forced to abandon their damaged ship and clamber aboard the Bainbridge.
-According to two U.S. officials, who spoke to TIME on the condition of anonymity, American sailors found an unexploded magnetic mine, called a limpet mine, attached to Kokuka Courageous.
+It’s not yet clear how the IRGC could be allowed to get anywhere near the Kokuka Courageous, let alone make away with the only smoking gun that could’ve possibly linked Iran directly to the attacks.
+The innards of the unexploded limpet mine would’ve undoubtedly provided telltale clues that could help identify the perpetrator.

-An investigation is underway, and the innards of the unexploded limpet mine will provide clues that could help identify a perpetrator.
-One of last month’s attacks attributed to Iran was also carried out with a magnetic mine.
+However, circumstantial evidence against Iran is mounting.
+Last month’s oil tanker attacks were also carried out with a magnetic mine.
 Adm.
-Michael Gilday, the U.S. military’s Joint Staff director, told reporters at the Pentagon last month that the Islamic Revolutionary Guard Corps (IRGC), an elite arm of the Iranian military, was directly responsible for the sabotage of four tankers in the Gulf of Oman.
+Michael Gilday, the U.S. military’s Joint Staff director, told reporters at the Pentagon last month that the IRGC was directly responsible for the sabotage of four tankers in the Gulf of Oman.
 When pressed about the evidence, Gilday said the intelligence was too sensitive to disclose.

 One U.S. official said the assessment that Iran is responsible rests partly on the idea that “only Iran has the resources to do this.”
 While that makes sense, this official said, limpet mines are relatively simple and cheap, and could be triggered remotely or by timer like a roadside bomb, without advanced triggering mechanisms.